 Why invest in your 15th best investment idea when you can add to your best idea?
 The best money managers run concentrated portfolios.
 Furthermore, you have one more advantage by investing in what you already own: you most likely are within your circle of competence.

 Discipline is hard and we like to take shortcuts.
 Most people eat snacks even if they know it’s bad for their health.
 Likewise, we can’t tolerate that the neighbor makes money riding the latest investment fad, and you invest in fear of missing out.
-Very few have the ability to look for patterns of mistakes and how to improve decision making.
+Very few have the ability to look for patterns of mistakes and how to improve decision-making.
 Mistakes are often recurring time after time.

 What is the solution?
 The investment checklist, of course.
 Start with a small investment checklist and make it longer as you learn.
 Living is learning, and as you get older and wiser you develop your investment checklist.
 Life is all about thinking in bets and learning, as Annie Duke would say.